ndhngoc91/COMP90082_S1_TO_2021/README.md

 | 3.2           |[feature-package-management](https://github.com/ndhngoc91/COMP90082_S1_TO_2021/tree/feature-package-management)|Package management page including features such as search, pagination, add a new package, edit an existing package         |
 | 3.3           |[feature-calendar](https://github.com/ndhngoc91/COMP90082_S1_TO_2021/tree/feature-package-management)|Calendar view showing the availability of every package on the system (waiting to integrate with 2.4)         |

-To run the source code, please read *deployment/Local_Deployment_Guide.pdf*
+To deploy the source code on your local side, please read *deployment/Local_Deployment_Guide.pdf*

 ## Folder structure